 We are currently a direct, wholly-owned subsidiary of BU Financial Holdings LLC, or the LLC, a Delaware limited liability company, and whose common equity interests are referred to herein as units.
-Prior to the completion of this offering, we will effect a reorganization so that our investors, our named executive officers and all other members of the LLC will hold equity interests in us directly rather than indirectly through the LLC.
+Prior to the completion of this offering, we will effect a reorganization so that our investors, Mr. Kanas, Mr. Bohlsen, Mr. Pauls, Mr. Singh, or the Management Members, and all other members of the LLC will hold equity interests in us directly rather than indirectly through the LLC.
 Immediately prior to the consummation of this offering, the LLC will be liquidated and all interests in the registrant, BankUnited, Inc., a Delaware corporation, will be distributed to the members of the LLC in accordance with its amended and restated limited liability company agreement dated as of May 21, 2009, or the LLC Agreement.
 There are currently 36 holders of units in the LLC.
 All of the transactions necessary to effect the liquidation are collectively referred to herein as the "Reorganization."
-For additional information, see "Compensation Discussion and Analysis-Executive Officer Compensation-Equity-Based Compensation."
+For additional information, see "Compensation Discussion and Analysis-Executive Officer Compensation."